CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 │   ├── apt-runtime.txt     # System dependencies (from apt) needed to run your code.
 │   ├── apt-dev.txt         # System dependencies (from apt) needed to develop in a container e.g. vim.
 │   └── update_env_file.sh  # A utility script to update the environment files.
-└── EPFL-runai-setup/       # Template files to deploy on the EPFL RunAI Kubernetes cluster.
+└── EPFL-runai-setup/       # Template files to deploy on the EPFL Run:ai Kubernetes cluster.
 Refer to the README.md in this directory.
 ```

 ### Details on the Dockerfile